27.3 kilometres away in Oslo

 * promote the students interests

-* contribute do that UMB becomes and attractive place to study and work
+* contribute do that NMBU becomes and attractive place to study and work

 SiÅs is in charge of the student accommodations, sports center, bookstore, print shop, restaurant and cafeterias, nursery, kiosk and booking of meeting and function rooms.